Myra Miller

 Myra Miller (c.
-1811-1891) was an African-American food entrepreneur and baker in Atlanta during Reconstruction.
+1811–1891) was an African-American food entrepreneur and baker in Atlanta during Reconstruction.

 Miller was born in Virginia in about 1811.
 She was enslaved and sold as a cook to someone in Rome, Georgia.
-In 1871, she moved with her husband to Atlanta and started a bakery.
+In 1871, after slavery was abolished in the United States, she moved with her husband to Atlanta and started a bakery.
 Miller's bakery was well known in Atlanta and her wedding fruitcakes were sent across the country.
 Miller died in 1891 and was buried in the African American section of Oakland Cemetery.